 If material is referred to as “included herein” then the material must actually accompany the rule and be published with it.

-Comments are not filed directly with the Secretary of State (SOS) Administrative Rules Division.
+Comments are not filed directly with the Secretary of State (SOS) Administrative Rules.

-Once an agency has received all comments to a proposed rule, what is the next step in the rulemaking process?
+Once an agency has received all comments to a proposed rulemaking, what is the next step in the rulemaking process?

 The agency prepares a final order of rulemaking that includes summaries of all the comments received, the agency response to each comment, and any changes made to the proposed rule as a result of the comments.
 Similar comments may be consolidated into one comment as part of the final order of rulemaking.